StormSusanoo/Digilab/Discord/README.md

 If everything is set up correctly, you should see:
 ```
-✅ Bot is online!
+Bot is online!
 Logged in as YourBotName#1234
 ```

 ### 5.2 Test Your Bot
 Go to your Discord server and try:
-- Type `hello` - the bot should respond with "Hello there! 👋"
+- Type `hello` - the bot should respond with "Hello there!"
-- Type `!ping` - the bot should respond with "Pong! 🏓"
+- Type `!ping` - the bot should respond with "Pong!"

 ## Common Issues & Troubleshooting